NoroffFEU/development-platforms/src/content/docs/ai-ml/tabnine-case-study.md

 ### **2. Customization**

 - **Tabnine:** Offers a high level of customization, particularly for teams.
 Organizations can create team-specific AI models that reflect internal coding standards, best practices, and preferences.
 These models can be trained locally to adapt to a specific codebase, making Tabnine a flexible choice for teams who want to standardize code quality.
-- **GitHub Copilot:** Copilot does not currently support custom models, meaning that it relies on a general-purpose AI trained on a vast amount of public code.
-This makes it quick to use without any setup, but it may not adapt well to a team's specific coding style or needs.
+- **GitHub Copilot:** GitHub Copilot has recently introduced support for custom models, allowing organizations to fine-tune Copilot based on their proprietary codebases and coding practices.
+This feature provides teams with the ability to adapt Copilot to specific coding styles and internal standards.
+Additionally, Copilot supports models from multiple providers, offering flexibility in choosing the model that best fits the team's needs.
+This makes Copilot a more versatile tool, capable of both quick, out-of-the-box use and deeper customization for enterprise environments.

 ### **3. Integration**